panniru/url_parser/README.md

    Responsible to wite the custom logic before saving any url or its content
 * Parsers:

   Responsible to read the target url contet.
 Uses the `nokogiri` gem to parse the html content.
+It removes the spaces before and after the content and encodes to `utf-8`
   It also responsible for checking the duplicate content and categorizing content based on its type i..e(h1, h2, a etc.)
 * Parser Client: